v-h-gn/Course-Planner/README.md

  ## Screenshots

  ![Image of Main](https://i.imgur.com/eFtBBNf.png)

  Here you can see the currently implemented debug messages which show how the graph is being built.
+When it gets to LEVEL 0 it means that it has reached a course without any prerequisites (although in reality MATH 009A has prerequisites)

  ![Image of Main2](https://i.imgur.com/x0yg32r.png)

  Here you can see how it prompts the user to pick a class to remove from the graph, but at the moment this doesn't function as intended.

  ## Installation/Usage